sap-tutorials/Tutorials/tutorials/odata-dd-5-annotations/odata-dd-5-annotations.md

 Note that each of the referenced external documents in our OData metadata document are resources in GitHub repositories:

 - two belonging to OASIS in <https://oasis-tcs.github.io/odata-vocabularies/>
-- one belongint to SAP in <https://sap.github.io/odata-vocabularies/>
+- one belonging to SAP in <https://sap.github.io/odata-vocabularies/>

 Taking the first of the three `<edmx:Reference>` elements here, we see that: